Sign up to receive beautynews, product samples, couponsand more.

 Imagine this: It’s your wedding day, and you’ve spent hours perfecting your makeup look.
 There’s just one small issue, as you shed a few tears during the ceremony, and later work up a sweat on the dance floor, your mascara starts to run and your foundation begins to fade.
 Basically, by the end of the night, you’re one hot mess.
 But, before you get too upset by that imagery, know that it doesn’t have to be that way.
 With the right lineup of long-lasting makeup, you can create a bridal makeup look that lasts and lasts.
 Want our best tips for makeup that can make it through all the stresses of your big day?
 Read on.

 On days when we’re trying to achieve the ever-trendy no makeup, makeup look, we love cream blush and contour products—but they aren’t quite right for bridal makeup.
-The reason being, they have a tendency to not last as long as powder products.
+The reason being that they have a tendency to not last as long as powder-based products.
 Thankfully, it’s simple to swap out any creams you were planning to use for powder alternatives.
-For your contour, look for a cool-toned powder that’s 2-3 shades darker than your skin tone.
+For your contour, look for a cool-toned powder that’s two to three shades darker than your skin tone.
 For your blush, look for a blendable powder formula, like the L’Oréal Paris Paradise Enchanted Fruit-Scented Blush Makeup.

 Editor’s tip: Forgot to pick up eye primer?
 In a pinch, concealer can serve a similar purpose!
 Try the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer.

-For a waterproof mascara…try the L’Oréal Paris Voluminous X Fiber Waterproof Mascara.
+For a waterproof mascara…try the L'Oréal Paris Unlimited Lash Lifting and Lengthening Waterproof Mascara Blackest Black.

 For a waterproof liquid eyeliner…try the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner.